jacobhoernlein/advent-of-code/2022/day_1/README.md

 In the example above, the top three Elves are the fourth Elf (with 24000 Calories), then the third Elf (with 11000 Calories), then the fifth Elf (with 10000 Calories).
 The sum of the Calories carried by these three elves is 45000.

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

+## The Solution

+### --- Part One ---
+My first thought was to use a max heap to keep track of the number of calories the elf with the most calories has.
+This would lead to an $O(nlog(n))$ time complexity, where $n$ is the number of lines in the program, since in the worst case each elf could only have one line associated with it, and inserting into a max heap takes $O(log(n))$ time.

+I then realized that I didn't have to use a heap at all.
+Instead, for part one, I could just use a variable to keep track of the elf with the most calories, and check if the current elf was more than that for each elf.
+This turned an $O(nlog(n))$ algorithm into an linear-time algorithm.

+### --- Part Two ---
+I could've scaled the same approach for part one and used three variables to keep track of the top three elves, but I wanted some scalability.
+Instead, I used a vector of integers, and appended a value for each elf.
+I then sorted the vector, and summed the back three elements.
+This algorithm retains the $O(nlog(n))$ time complexity of my first thought, but it gains the benefit of scalability.